dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Niklas :: Aren't we making some assumptions that way?

 Edmond :: Not about the business.
-And the goal of these techniques and practices is to make different parts of our system disposable/replaceable - to _undo our technical assumptions_.
+And the goal of these techniques and practices is to make different parts of our system disposable/replaceable - to _easily undo our technical decisions_.

 {{</convo>}}